jpmhouston/ClipStack/README.md

 <kbd>CONTROL (^)</kbd> + <kbd>COMMAND (⌘)</kbd> + <kbd>V</kbd>
 can be changed in the settings.

-**Clear...** will empty the saved clipboard history.
+**Clear History...** will empty the saved clipboard history.
 If currently collecting clipboard items then all collected will also be cleared and clipboard behavior will return to normal.
 The shortcut for this menu item,
 <kbd>COMMAND (⌘)</kbd> + <kbd>OPTION (⌥)</kbd> +  <kbd>DELETE (⌫)</kbd>